 1970s Hillebrand Desk Lamp

-Materials: Black painted aluminium lampshade, white painted inside.
+Materials: Satin black painted half round aluminium lampshade, white painted inside.
 Metal gooseneck decorated with a plastic tube.
-Cast iron black painted base.
+Cast iron round base, black painted with embossed/relief paint.
+Big chrome switch.
 Chromed and brass parts, metal socket.

 Height: 38 cm / 14.96” – adjustable